johnhof/gdax-candle-extractor/README.md

   - Run the extractor
     - Begins extraction using the provided config
     - Pushes candlestick data onto the candlestick channel
-    - Pushed retrieval errors onto the error channel
+    - Pushes retrieval errors onto the error channel

 - Collection
   - Either
-    - Build your own logic reading Candlestick's directly from the cannel
+    - Build your own logic reading Candlestick's directly from the channel
     - Use the provided collector
       - Either
         - Build a custom receiver and add it to the collector